Configuration

 Besides the package properties and, optionally, a list of imported dependencies,

-declares parts and assemblies contained in this package.
+partcad.yaml declares a list of Objects contained in this package.

 name: <(optional) for advanced users, the assumed package path for standalone development>